|

 Power Stretchers

-The first one has a swivel head, these power stretchers are used to stretch out large areas of carpet or to make it easier on the installers Knees.
+Professional Stretcher, the first one has a swivel head, other is fixed.
+These power stretchers are used to stretch out large areas of carpet or to make it easier on the installers Knees and you get a proper tautly stretched carpet.

 |